pedrohc/phantomjs-debpkg/README.md

-Debian package file for phantomjs in debian 8.
+Debian 8 package files for phantomjs 2.0.0.